 After the war, the property changed hands and was rechristened the Ojai Valley Inn.
 Billy Bell and his son William F. Bell rebuilt the course, but they did not carry out a pure restoration.
 They abandoned the 3rd and 4th holes and, to make up the difference, converted a par 5 and a long par 4 into two par 3s and two short par 4s.
 They changed the shapes and locations of greens and bunkers, shifted mowing lines, and generally tempered the eccentricities of the 1923 course.
 They did, however, preserve most of the back nine’s routing.

 The Ojai Valley Inn soon became a favored destination of Hollywood types.
-As it expanded, the buildings crept closer and closer to the golf holes.
+As it expanded, the buildings crept closer to the golf holes.

 In 1988, OVI hired Jay Morrish to toughen and modernize the course.
 His efforts have received considerable criticism over the years.
 The greens he built bear little resemblance to anything Thomas and Bell created at Ojai or anywhere else.
 In Morrish’s defense, he likely felt his task was to renovate, not to restore; otherwise he certainly would have done more research.
 According to Geoff Shackelford’s The Captain: George C. Thomas Jr. and His Golf Architecture, when Morrish started his work, he was not aware of Thomas’s classic book Golf Architecture in America or the 1920s photos of the course it contains.

 From its abandonment in the 1930s and 40s to its later, more avoidable transformations, OVI lost much of its initial character.
 The greens and bunkers took on different shapes and, in some cases, new locations.
 Parts of the routing vanished, and many of the holes lost their quirky playing characteristics.
 By 1988, OVI was a George Thomas design in name only.

 Still, even as late as the 1990s, something like a faithful restoration remained possible.
 In recent years, however, that possibility has grown more remote.

 The “Lost Holes”